 How to Monetise Your IP

 Knowing about IP is important as your creative work is an asset.
 It can have a high value in the future and in some cases can be used as collateral or a legacy to pass down.
-It can give you a real advantage when negotiating deals and it can make you money beyond the sale of your art work.
+It can give you a real advantage when negotiating deals and it can make you money beyond the sale of your creative work.

 You Can: - License your rights, (retain your rights whilst granting permission to use) and make money on them